 First and foremost, we’ve made our portals regional to make sure that the opportunities, information and help are relevant.
-If you live in a city or a rural community, the types of industries operating there can be very different, thereby opening very different career opportunities for a person.
+If you live in a city compared to a rural community, the types of industries operating there can be very different, thereby opening very different career opportunities for a person.
 A career in port logistics is not very relevant to someone like me who is landlocked deep in the Bedfordshire countryside.

-It enables economic communities to showcase their best, be it agri-tech, film and media, life sciences or digital AI, by improving the accessibility of local opportunities and displaying them in a local context, we increase the chances that people will find the opportunities and information they need to thrive.
+It enables economic communities to showcase their best - be it agri-tech, film and media, life sciences or digital AI - by improving the accessibility of local opportunities and displaying them in a local context, we increase the chances that people will find the opportunities and information they need to thrive.